3 Ways to Find Related Keywords and Improve Your SEO Strategy While Doing It

 This should give you a solid starting point for your strategy, but if you want to dig a little further into the results, check out our free guide to keyword research.

-Once you’re satisfied with your keywords, we recommend downloading all of the information from Keyword Planner to a spreadsheet for future reference.
+Once you’re satisfied with your keywords, we recommend downloading all the information from Keyword Planner to a spreadsheet for future reference.

 3. Create content to match the keywords

 Now that you have a solid list of related keywords, you’ll need to determine the best ways to incorporate them throughout your site.
-And as simple as it may seem to just add them to your existing pages, this is only a good idea of your current content covers the topic of the keywords.
+And as simple as it may seem to just add them to your existing pages, this is only a good idea as your current content covers the topic of the keywords.